davelab/ReactFlickrGallery/README.md

 ## What the application does

 > 1. Navigate across pages asynchronously to see different set of weird objects photos
-> 2. Enlarge any photo with a modal, you can go to the original Flickr Photo Post
+> 2. Enlarge any photo with a modal
 > 3. Go to the original Flickr Photo Post
 > 4. When the photo is enlarged you can navigate across all the photos in the current page
 > 5. Hovering a photo appears the photo owner avatar, clicking you can visit his profile page in flickr